 Peony Festival

-Canada is home to over 5,000 species of peonies and the Peony Festival sure knows how to utilise them.
-Oshawa Valley Botanical Garden plays host to one of the largest festivals, which celebrates peonies when they are in bloom.
-For its uniqueness, this festival has been awarded one of the top 100 festivals in Ontario for six consecutive years.
+Canada is home to over 5,000 species of peonies, and the Peony Festival knows how to utilize them.
+Oshawa Valley Botanical Garden hosts one of the largest festivals, which celebrates peonies when they are in bloom.

 Lavender Festivals

-Celebrate the calming effect of lavender and escape for a day to the country to enjoy the best of lavender products from food to beauty balms and of course, the burst of purple amidst the lushness of green.
-Spend a summer’s day outdoors, delighting in the calming showering fragrances and taking in the serenity of the purple hued landscape.
+Celebrate the calming effect of lavender and escape for a day to the country to enjoy the best of lavender products, from food to beauty balms and, of course, the burst of purple amidst the lushness of green.
+Spend a summer’s day outdoors, delighting in the calming showering fragrances and taking in the serenity of the purple-hued landscape.

 There are many festivals held in Southern Ontario during the month of July.
 See here for details.